 Federal corporate income tax rate

-Since the TCJA was passed, the federal corporate tax rate has been 21%.
+Since 2018, the federal corporate tax rate has been 21%.
 This rate applies to taxable income, a small business's revenue minus expenses.

 Calculating your federal corporate income tax burden is simple.
 In this example, the annual revenue is $100,000, and the expenses are $20,000.